edbennett/publishing-analysis/_episodes/04-jupyter.md

 local copy of the repository, and automatically strip notebook as we commit them, so that we never accidentally commit a notebook with output in.

+> ## Git smudge/clean filters
+>
+> `nbstripout` is an example of a Git clean filter, which silently adjust files
+> as they are read into a Git repository.
+Since different people will have tools
+> installed in different places, Git does not pull or push the definitions of filters;
+> instead, each person cloning a repository (or each computer you clone it to) will
+> need to install the filter to their local copy separately.
+>
+> More detail on how smudge and clean filters work can be found in
+> [this article on RedHat.com][redhat-smudge-clean].

 ~~~
 $ nbstripout --install
 ~~~